 While the pies are cooling you can make the filling.

-Yes you need to use your stovetop to liquify the frozen raspberries, but it really only takes about 5 minutes for that to happen.
+Yes you need to use your stovetop to liquify the frozen raspberries, but it really only takes about 5-10 minutes for that to happen like in my Raspberry Cookies.

 Make sure you do use a strainer or a colander after because you don’t want any seeds in your filling.
 You want a nice creamy texture.
 Mix that tablespoon of seedless liquid into the filling ingredients.
 You’ll get a gorgeous pink hue with a slight raspberry flavor.